Publisher Versus Private Clients

 One question I’m often asked is, “If you’re editing for a publisher, can you phrase queries to say something like, ‘The publisher has asked that you overhaul x and y’?
 Or would the publisher have already communicated that to the author?”

 This question is more complex than it may first appear.
-It will sound strange but you can’t actually assume the AE has read the full ms. Even if the AE has, s/he may not have read it very closely.
+It will sound strange but you can’t actually assume the AE has read the full ms or that they have read it very closely.
 So, don’t assume that the AE knows more about the project than you do.

 The reason this happens is authors can be contracted for several books and the AE just passed the second one in the series off to you, or the AE can have a crunch of deadlines, etc., so that a particular ms may not get much attention.
-It took me a long time to figure out that when working for publishers maybe twenty percent of the time, I’m working on projects that no one else has read yet!
+It took me a long time to figure out that when working for publishers, a small percentage of the time I’m working on projects that no one else has read yet!